PirrosBell/BidHub/README.md

 Open two separate terminals — one for running the backend and one for the frontend.

 Backend:
-a. source venv/bin/activate
+  - source venv/bin/activate
-b. cd auction/
+  - cd auction/
-c. python manage.py runserver
+  - python manage.py runserver

 Frontend:
-a. cd frontend/
+  - cd frontend/
-b. npm run dev
+  - npm run dev
-c.
-In the console that appears, press o and then Enter
+  - In the console that appears, press o and then Enter